 Business Credit Score:

-This is a numerical value given to describe the credit worthiness of any business.
+The first type of credit that lenders consider is business credit.
+There are different scoring methods, reporting agencies, and scoring systems used.
+Business credit score is a numerical value given to describe the creditworthiness of any business.
 The score is determined greatly in part to the payment history of a business.
-Accounts used to determine the business credit score could be utilities, vendors, credit cards, loan history and any other debt that belongs to the business.
+Accounts used to determine the business credit score include utilities, vendors, credit cards, loan history and any other debt that belongs to the business.

 Consumer Credit Score:

-This is a numerical value given to individual consumers based on their credit worthiness.
-Accounts examined generally are home loans, auto loans or leases, and consumer loans such as credit cards.
-Other items such as tax liens, judgement and collections are used in calculating the credit score.
+Consumer credit score (or personal credit score) is a numerical value given to individual consumers based on their creditworthiness.
+Factors that are examined in determining this number include home loans, auto loans or leases, and consumer loans such as credit cards.
+Other items such as tax liens and collections are used in calculating personal credit score.
 Scores range between 350 and 850.
-The stronger the payback history and length of accounts will help increase a consumer credit score.
+A stronger payback history and length of accounts will help increase a consumer credit score.
+Personal credit scores, and credit scores, in general, are a measure of how financially reliable and trustworthy you are.
+The better your credit score, the better your eligibility for good loans.

 What kind of credit is used for a small business loan?